getodk/docs/docs/central-api-form-management.rst

                             - number

+                              .. raw:: html

-                              The number of submissions receieved with no other review state.
+                                <p>The number of submissions receieved with no other review state.</p>

                           * - hasIssues

                             - number

+                              .. raw:: html

-                              The number of submissions marked as having issues.
+                                <p>The number of submissions marked as having issues.</p>

                           * - edited

                             - number

+                              .. raw:: html

-                              The number of edited submissions.
+                                <p>The number of edited submissions.</p>

                 * - lastSubmission